sillelien/dollar-core/README.md

     </dependency>
 ```

-An example of a project using this is [Tutum API](https://github.com/sillelien/tutum-api) which is very much a work in progress.
+An example of a project using this is [Tutum API](https://github.com/sillelien/tutum-api) which is aslo very much a work in progress.

 **If you use this project please consider giving us a star on [GitHub](http://github.com/sillelien/dollar-core) .
 Also if you can spare 30 secs of your time please let us know your priorities here https://sillelien.wufoo.com/forms/zv51vc704q9ary/  - thanks, that really helps!**